 Here’s an overview of what you should know regarding negligence in a car accident.

-Negligence: Car Accident Fault and Liability
+Georgia Negligence Laws: Car Accident Fault and Liability

 Negligence is the failure to act with the same degree of care that another person of ordinary prudence in the same situation would.